-- 1. The understory such as shrubs hedges up to three metres - 2.
+- 1. The understory such as shrubs hedges up to three metres. - 2.
 The canopy which is any vegetation above three metres.

 While understory vegetation is critically important, urban forest strategies generally focus on the tree canopy.
-Tree canopy cover is one of the most important measures for shading, cooling, and neighbourhood amenity.
+Tree canopy cover is one of the most important measures for shading, cooling, and neighbourhood amenity and is the focus of the UFS.
+The City's Local Biodiversity Strategy (in Draft) considers native vegetation, including understorey vegetation.